itu-devops/lecture_notes/sessions/session_12/README.md

 Subsequently, perform each of the following tasks:

-  * Identify and list qualities of your MiniTwit systems from the four perspectives (except of the transcendental) from the Kitchenham paper.
+  * Identify and list qualities of your MiniTwit system from the four perspectives (except of the transcendental) from the Kitchenham paper.
   * Did you focus on any perspective or any qualities, perhaps even without being aware of it?
 If yes, list these.
   * Rank the identified qualities per perspective by decreasing importance to you and provide an argument for why you choose certain as the most important.
   * Think about and discuss with your group fellows, how you can measure the  qualities that you ranked the most important.
-That is, try to define a set metrics that would allow to measure these (multiple metrics per quality can be possible).
+That is, try to define a set of metrics that would allow to measure these (multiple metrics per quality can be possible).

 ## How maintainable are your systems?

   * How can you identify and measure _maintainability_ of your MiniTwit systems??
   * Is your MiniTwit system _maintainable_?
-    - If yes, describe and argue for why they are?
+    - If yes, describe and argue for why it is?
-    - If not, describe and argue for why they are not?
+    - If not, describe and argue for why it is not?
-  * Collect a set of characteristics that make your system maintainable _maintainable_.
-Try to think of more than just the source code.
+  * Collect a set of characteristics that make your system _maintainable_.
+Try to include more than just the source code.

 ## Do you have Technical Debt in your systems?